anonymous14386/rockyou.txt-search/README.md

 This is a simple script I made to search the rockyou.txt wordlist included with Kali.

+You will need to either download a copy of rockyou.txt or allow the script to download and unzip it for you.

 If you don't know how to use this here's instructions:

 1. Open the directory in terminal (this won't work in Windows)